Can you have multiple IRAs?

 There’s no limit on the number of IRAs you can have, nor on the combination of IRAs you can have.
 For example, you could decide to have two IRAs, both of them Roth IRAs.
 On the other hand, you could choose to have two IRAs, but one is a traditional IRA while the other is a Roth IRA.

 There are a few different reasons someone might have more than one IRA, including tax diversification and investment diversification.
-However, more IRA accounts don’t equal higher contribution limits.
+However, more IRA accounts don’t equal higher contribution limits — the annual contribution limit applies across all accounts.

-As we mentioned, the contribution limit for IRAs in 2024 is $7,000.
+The contribution limit for IRAs in 2026 is $7,500 for those under age 50.
 That limit applies to all of your IRAs combined.
-You can’t contribute $7,000 to each IRA.
+You can’t contribute $7,500 to each IRA.

 Pros of having multiple IRAs